The Calvary cross stands out against a dramatic sunset in this landscape painting as the setting sun shines through the dark clouds.

 Contact us for international postage and handling.

-Description: A Christian-themed landscape painting featuring the silhouette of the cross at Calvary against a vibrant sunset of reds, oranges, and yellows.
+A Christian-themed landscape painting featuring the silhouette of the cross at Calvary against a vibrant sunset of reds, oranges, and yellows.
 The brightly setting sun gently peeks out from behind dark clouds.
-This painting signed by artist Teresa Bernard is a great way to display your faith for others to see.
+This painting, signed by artist Teresa Bernard, is an excellent way to display your faith for others to see.

 This Calvary sunset painting is a religious-themed landscape painting portraying the cross in silhouette against a colorful evening sky.
 One should not consider this painting as a literal representation of the crucifixion of our Lord and Savior, Jesus Christ.
 Instead, it depicts that moment in time just after the disciples took His lifeless body down from the cross.